Cascoda/cascoda-sdk/posix/app/chilictl/README.md

 ## Flashing

-Note that currently the flashing functionality is only available over USB, and requires firmware v0.14 or newer.
+The flashing functionality is available over USB and UART, and requires firmware v0.14 or newer.
 A DFU firmware is required to be flashed before the application can be reflashed.
 See the '-d' flag.
 The flashing process is designed to be failsafe.
 If the application is incorrectly flashed or not working, the device should fail into a stable state where it can be power cycled and reflashed.
 However, as a general precaution, the process